aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 51-75  | 3d6 miles long                                                               |
 | 76-99  | 5d20 miles long                                                              |
 | 100    | 10d100 miles long                                                            |
+^Aqueductlength

+It will be `dice: 1d12` feet wide.

+The aqueduct will be built using . . .

 29-table-6.md